Handbook of Business Procedures

 - Equipment depreciation if the same equipment is utilized for multiple services.

 A service center must operate on a break-even basis; no surplus balance is allowed.
-A service center operating on a break-even basis has an effective balance of 10 percent of its total annual expenditures.
+A service center operating on a break-even basis may have an effective balance equivalent to working capital (lesser of 60 days or 20 percent of annual expenditures).
 The breakeven policy is designed to provide service center managers with some flexibility in dealing with unanticipated income or expense fluctuations.
+Service centers cannot acquire working capital by increasing rates for the express purpose of accruing a working capital balance.

 To determine whether the service center is operating on a break-even basis, calculate the effective balance and the tolerable breakeven amount and compare them.